kit-de-iniciacion-barato-para-empezar-en-arduino

 Choosing our Arduino Kit

-The first step is to buy one of the several Arduino models available.
-Currently, they are very cheap devices.
-The norm is to start with an Arduino UNO, which we can find including the USB cable for about 3.50€.
+The first thing will be to buy one of the several Arduino models available.
+Nowadays they are very cheap devices.
+It’s normal to start with an Arduino UNO, which we can find including the USB cable for about 3.50€.

 kit-iniciacion-arduino-uno

-If you prefer, you can opt for 1 (or even 2) Arduino Nano, which cost around 1.70€.
-Remember that the features are the same as those of the UNO, the only difference is the size, and the difficulty that you will likely have to solder the pins.
+If you prefer, you can opt for 1 (or even 2) Arduino Nanos, which cost 1.70€.
+Remember that the features are the same as the UNO, the only difference is the size, and the difficulty that you will probably have to solder the pins.

-The next step is to provide ourselves with basic electronic components.
+The next step is to get basic electronic components.
 We can find very cheap kits with the necessary components for about 2.0€.

-The kit we are looking for contains a breadboard, a few Dupont cables, resistors, LEDs, and push buttons.
-That is, the majority of basic components we need for all our assemblies.
+The Kit we are looking for contains a breadboard, a few jumper wires, resistors, LEDs, and push buttons.
+That is, most of the basic components we need for all our assemblies.

-Pay close attention to the image and look for a kit that is similar, and that does not have too many more or fewer components.
+Look carefully at the image and look for a Kit that is similar, and that doesn’t have many more or fewer components.

 kit-iniciacion-arduino-componentes

-The interesting thing about these kits is that they allow us to acquire a few units of each component.
-If we bought them independently (only cables, only resistors), we would end up having a large quantity of each one, but at a price several times higher.
+What’s interesting about these Kits is that they allow us to acquire a few units of each component.
+If we bought them independently (only cables, only resistors) we would end up with a large quantity of each, but at a price several times higher.

-Within the sensors, there are some very interesting kits that include 37 types of sensors for about 10€.
+Among sensors, there are some very interesting Kits that include 37 types of sensors for about 10€.
 This includes temperature, light, magnetic, humidity sensors, flame detectors, infrared receivers.

 kit-iniciacion-arduino-sensores

 In addition to sensors, they include a push button, a rotary encoder, a joystick, and a touchless sensor.
-Lastly, they also highlight a relay module to control loads of up to 220V.
+Finally, also note a relay module to control loads up to 220V.

-With what we have seen so far, for about 15€ we have covered most of the needs to start with Arduino, and needless to say, we have components to play with until we are tired.
+With what we’ve seen so far, for about 15€ we have covered most of the needs to get started with Arduino, and needless to say, we have components to play with until we get tired.

-However, there are other components that deserve separate mention because I consider them especially interesting.
-Here is a small personal collection, although I remind you that it is not mandatory to buy them all.
+However, there are other components that deserve special mention because I consider them particularly interesting.
+Here is a small personal collection, although I remind you that you don’t have to buy them all.

-It is an ultrasonic sensor HC-SR04 that serves to measure distances (approximately).
+It’s an HC-SR04 ultrasonic sensor used to measure distances (approximately).

-It’s not the most useful sensor in the world, but many robots use it to detect obstacles, and it is quite common to find it in tutorials.
+It’s not the most useful sensor in the world either, but many robots use it to detect obstacles, and it’s quite common to find it in tutorials.
 We can find it for about 0.65€.

 hc-sr04